Repast/repast4py/README.md

 Since Repast4Py includes native MPI C++ code that needs to be compiled, the C compiler `CC` environment variable must be set to the `mpicxx` (or `mpic++`) compiler wrapper provided by your MPI installation.
-Depending on the operating system the `CXX` variable may also need to be set.
+Depending on the operating system, the `CXX` variable may also need to be set.

 ```
 env CC=mpicxx CXX=mpicxx pip install repast4py